devtut/generate/docs/python/bitwise-operators.md

 ## Bitwise Left Shift

-The `<<` operator will perform a bitwise &quot;left shift,&quot; where the left operand's value is moved left by the number of bits given by the right operand.
+The `<<` operator will perform a bitwise =left shift,= where the left operand's value is moved left by the number of bits given by the right operand.

 ```
 # 2 = 0b10